Rick Barry: Joining the ABA (1968–1972)

-At odds with Warriors owner Franklin Mieuli over unpaid incentive monies due him, Barry moved to the American Basketball Association's Oakland Oaks (owned by singer Pat Boone), who overwhelmed him with a historic contract offer.
+Barry moved to the American Basketball Association's Oakland Oaks (owned by singer Pat Boone).
 Bruce Hale, who coached at Miami and was Barry's father-in-law, was tapped to serve as head coach.
-Barry became the first marquee NBA player to jump to the rival league.
 Barry signed for a salary of $75,000 along with 15 percent ownership of the Oaks and 5 percent of Oaks' gate receipts above $600,000.
 When asked about the deal, he stated, "I know what a lot of people think of me.
 They call me a traitor.
 Is that fair?
 If they would just look at it the same way they do their own businesses.
 This is the way I support my family.
 Why should I be called unloyal?
 They change their jobs and nobody says they're unloyal.
 If everything was based just on loyalty, no one would ever make any money."

-At the time, all NBA teams had one-year options on player contracts and the Warriors were quick to exercise theirs.
 The courts ordered Barry to sit out the 1967–68 season for the Oaks, upholding the validity of the reserve clause in his Warriors contract.
 Barry's court case preceded by two years that of St. Louis Cardinals' outfielder Curt Flood, whose own challenge to the reserve clause went all the way to the U.S. Supreme Court.
 Although Flood's challenge is better known, Barry was in fact the first American professional athlete to bring a court action against a major league.
-The ensuing publicity cast Barry in a negative light, portraying him as selfish and money hungry.
-He was hardly alone in his vision, however, as numerous NBA players also saw the rival league as a rare opportunity to enhance their careers.